Deformation quantization and perverse sheaves: Comparison of the two perverse sheaves

 This isomorphism is given by the composite of the isomorphism

-from \eqref{eq:barflip} as well as the isomorphism constructed as in Step 1.
+from \cref{lm:barflip} as well as the isomorphism constructed as in Step 1.

 \textbf{Step 3}.
-We have to show that thus defined isomorphisms are equal on intersections of an $L$-chart and an $M$-chart.
+We have to show that the isomorphisms defined above are equal on intersections of an $L$-chart and an $M$-chart.
 We describe the intersection using an $LM$-chart.
 In this case the isomorphism of DT sheaves in the local models is given by the composite